 There are two general things you can do when maintenance CapEx is not given or implied:

-The quickest way to calculate maintenance CapEx is to just use a figure called "depreciation and amortization," found on the financial statements, as this accounts for the diminishing value of an asset over time.
+The simplest way to calculate maintenance CapEx is to just use a figure called "depreciation and amortization," found on the financial statements, as this accounts for the diminishing value of an asset over time:

 Although you can use this as a solution, there is one major flaw (if not more).